How to Prevent Motion Sickness on a Cruise

 8. Simple tips to deal with seasickness on a cruise

-Firstly, when you’re feeling some motion sickness, avoid staying in your small cabin.
+Firstly, when you’re feeling some motion sickness, avoid staying inside your cabin.
 You’ll actually feel more movement there, and any sick feeling will only be worse.
+If you have a balcony cabin, you may want to get some air.

 Secondly, avoid looking at the water through the ship windows at the waterline and waves.
 When seated in the dining room or in the buffet area, choose a chair facing away from the windows.